-These vegetables are the perfect snack to get you ready for spring.
+This summer cucumber salad is the perfect snack to get you ready for spring.
 They also go very well as a side dish for Chicken Salad or fresh grilled chicken.

 If you try a new variation, please let me know how it turns out by commenting at the bottom of this page.

 Before you go check out some more of our awesome low-carb recipes.